 \subsection{Proposed Work}

-We present \textbf{Hermes}, a database system that enables secure and efficient vectorized query execution over homomorphically encrypted data.
-Built atop the multi-slot capabilities of modern FHE schemes, Hermes is implemented as a suite of native MySQL loadable functions interfacing with OpenFHE.
-It addresses both algorithmic and systems-level challenges that arise when adapting FHE to relational query processing.
-The system contributes the following core components:
+We present \emph{Hermes}, a prototype system tailored to enable secure and efficient global aggregation queries and in-place tuple updates on homomorphically encrypted data.
+Built atop the multi-slot capabilities of modern FHE schemes, Hermes is implemented as a suite of native MySQL loadable functions interfacing with one of the most popular open-source FHE libraries, OpenFHE~\cite{openfhe}.
+Hermes introduces four key innovations:

-\paragraph{(1) Vectorized Ciphertext Encoding.} Hermes adopts a packed representation in which each ciphertext encodes a fixed-length array of attribute values, corresponding to multiple database tuples.
-This SIMD-style layout amortizes encryption overhead and enables batch homomorphic operations.
-Unlike conventional per-tuple encryption, whose cost grows linearly with table size, Hermes aligns computational complexity with the number of ciphertexts, improving both throughput and storage efficiency.

-\paragraph{(2) Auxiliary Sum Embedding for Aggregation.} To accelerate homomorphic aggregation, Hermes reserves the final slot of each ciphertext to store a \emph{local sum}—a precomputed additive statistic over the remaining slots.
-This value is computed at packing time and incrementally updated upon insertion and deletion.
-As a result, encrypted aggregation queries (e.g., \texttt{SUM}, \texttt{GROUP BY}) can be answered without invoking Galois rotations or slot-wise scan circuits.
-Rotations are used only in rare structural updates (e.g., middle-slot deletion).